AIO1/ECSPrimengTable/README.md

 This feature is **configured per table** and supports **rich HTML content**, allowing you to include formatted text, icons or lists within the legend.
 Its main purpose is to provide a shared column reference for the table, for example to describe symbols, color codes or specific data conventions used across multiple columns, avoiding redundant descriptions in each column.

+The button that opens the legend panel can be customized using the same configuration options available for any other table button.

 The following image illustrates an example of how a table legend is displayed:
 <p align="center">
 	<img width="315" height="250" alt="Legend" src="https://github.com/user-attachments/assets/35d63f1e-6f81-4fcf-9e46-6b38b8133534" />